arsya/sony_camera_ble_remote/README.md

 | 0x0108	| Shutter Up      |

+There are two xml files:
+1. Capture.xml: to take picture.
+2. Record.xml: to record video.

 What you need to do is:
 1. Install [nRF Connect App](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp&hl=en).
 2. Download Capture.xml/Record.xml and store it on your device.